DimKush/ip_filter_csv/README.md

 ## Ip filter csv
 This program processing ip for validation bytes.
-You giving .csv files like arguments in command line then you calling the program.
+You giving .csv files like arguments in command line when you calling the program.
 Example:
 >ip_filter_csv.out path/to/your/csv/example.csv path/to/your/second/csv/exampleSecond.csv